dotenvx/dotenvx.github.io/docs/cli/protect.md

 Git invokes `dotenvx protect --git-file <pathname>`, passing the contents through stdin.
 The pathname identifies the incoming contents; dotenvx does not open that file to perform the check.

-Re-run `dotenvx protect` after upgrading or moving the installed executable to refresh your setup.
+To refresh an existing filter after moving the installed executable, disable it and then enable it again.
 Repeated installation does not duplicate its rules.

 Protection applies to future adds.
 It does not remove secrets already added to the next commit or stored in Git history.
 Repository-specific attributes and Git settings can override global rules.
 Each developer needs to set up protection for their own Git user.